 Note: Unless otherwise notified by Fannie Mae, existing variances in a lender's Master Agreement apply to high-balance mortgage loans; however, the more restrictive of the eligibility requirements of this section or the lender’s variance will apply.

-High-balance mortgage loans are eligible for DU Refi Plus and Refi Plus.
-The eligibility and appraisal requirements specific to DU Refi Plus and Refi Plus supersede all requirements that apply to high-balance mortgage loans.
-See B5-5.2-01, DU Refi Plus and Refi Plus Eligibility, for additional information.
+High-balance mortgage loans are eligible for high LTV refinance options.
+The eligibility and appraisal requirements specific to high LTV refinance loans supersede all requirements that apply to high-balance mortgage loans.
+See B5-7-01, High LTV Refinance Loan and Borrower Eligibility for additional information.

 Lenders may deliver higher balance FHA, VA, and RD mortgage loans to Fannie Mae.
 For details, see A2-4-01, Master Agreement Overview, B6-1-01, General Government Mortgage Loan Requirements, B6-1-02, Eligible FHA-Insured Mortgage Loans, B6-1-03, Eligible VA-Guaranteed Mortgages, and B6-1-05, Eligible RD-Guaranteed Mortgages.